leo-bogert/bumblebee-multiscreen-tools/README.md

     xrandr --query

 Without `intel-virtual-output` running, e.g. before you've configured the `dock-handler` script to automatically switch the screen, and before you've used `switch-screen external`, it will show DisplayPort #2 as `DP-5`.
+FIXME: It may also be the case that it will only be called `DP-5` when listing screens on the Nvidia GPU by `xrandr --display :8 --query`?

 Once `intel-virtual-output` was started, the external screens should be listed as `VIRTUALX` where X is a number between 1 and 9.
 DisplayPort #2 will be `VIRTUAL8`.